AIEJI – International Association of Social Educators: AIEJI World Congress

 Every 4th year, AIEJI holds an international congress for all its members and affiliated professionals, scholars, practitioners et al.

 The world congress is the main event of the association which constitutes the direction and purpose of the association and where knowledge is produced, gathered and exchanged.

-In 2021, the Congress takes place in Lausanne in Switzerland.
+In 2021, the Congress takes place in Lausanne in Switzerland and in 2025 in Copenhagen, Denmark.